-The webcast was recorded and is available for viewing via the video frame below, or you can visit the CHS YouTube channel.
-View the list of forthcoming events and access a complete list of videos featuring previous Visiting Scholars on the Videos page here at Hour 25.
+The webcast was recorded and is available for viewing via the video frame below, or you can visit our YouTube channel.

 To prepare for the discussion, participants might like to read the following pages from these books, available at Internet Archive: